Coronavirus (Covid-19) Updates

 The health and well-being of our entire population — faculty, staff, students and especially patients — is incredibly important to us.
 Due to the national emergency regarding the 2019 novel coronavirus, which is responsible for COVID-19, we would like to share with our our constituencies the following:

-Patients: Effective Oct.
-19, we have resumed accepting new patients to the Herman Ostrow School of Dentistry of USC.
-We are currently unable to provide emergency treatment.
+Patients: We are now accepting new patients.
+We are also currently accepting patients for emergency treatment by appointment only.
+No walk-ins will be accepted.
 If you are experiencing dental pain and believe you’re experiencing a dental emergency, please call (213) 740-2805.

 UPON RETURNING TO OUR PATIENT CARE FACILITIES, patients are expected to follow new safety protocols to ensure the safety of our entire community.
 Learn more below:

 Last Updated: April 2, 2021

 Faculty and Staff: To access campus, you must complete your Trojan Check everyday.
 You must maintain a weekly COVID-19 testing regimen and have uploaded your COVID and flu vaccinations to your MySHR portal.

 Faculty and Staff: Some library buildings are open for study and research by reservation only.
 All online services, collections and programs remain available in support of remote teaching, learning, research and clinical practice.
 Visit the Spring 2021 at the USC Libraries page for more information.

 Editor’s Note: The following is Ostrow’s winning essay for the National Dental Association President’s Scholarship Equity Statement Competition.
 The competition awards a $10,000 scholarship to one student — who must be a member of their school’s chapter of the Student National Dental Association — at each of California’s dental schools.
 BEING RAISED BY A HARD-WORKING […]